cgmark101/serverless-contact-form/README.md

 # serverless-form-email
-Small code of a serverless "Form" implementation on Deta plaform
+Small code of a serverless "Form" implementation on Deta platform

+Go to [Akane blog](https://akane.ga/articles/email-post/) for details